knu-3-tochanenko/DistributedComputing/LabRasp1/Lab 8/README.md

-# How to create run
+# How to run this project

 ### Install MPJ on your Windows 10 PC